132nd-vWing/OPUF-Brief/Docs/NOTAM/NOTAM_10.md

 **ATIS:** 121.400

 ## Aircraft locations
-All aircrafts are moved forward and are located at AL MINHAD for this mission. <br>
+All FW aircrafts are moved forward and are located at AL MINHAD for this mission. <br>
 (Make sure to grab aircrafts at Al Minhad and not at Al Dahfra when joining the server).

+RW aircrafts are based at KHASAB.

 ## AWACS

 ### DARKSTAR
-Senior Director + primarily responsible for A-G and SEAD.
+Unmanned.